-- 35. Plaintiff repeats and incorporates by reference herein the allegations contained in the above paragraphs of this Complaint. - 36.
-The Makiko Kimura Works have significant value and have been produced and created at considerable expense. - 37.
-At all relevant times, Plaintiff has been the holder of the pertinent exclusive rights infringed by Defendants, as alleged hereunder, including but not limited to the Makiko Kimura Works, including derivative works.
-The Makiko Kimura Works are the subject of valid Copyright Registration Certificates issued by the Register of Copyrights.
+36. The Makiko Kimura Work has significant value and has been produced and created at considerable expense.

+37. At all relevant times, Plaintiff has been the holder of the pertinent exclusive rights infringed by Defendants, as alleged hereunder, including but not limited to the Makiko Kimura Work including derivative works.
+The Makiko Kimura Work is the subject of a valid Copyright Registration Certificate issued by the Register of Copyrights.
 (Exhibit 1).

-- 38. Each Defendant, without the permission or consent of Plaintiff, has, and continues to sell online pirated derivative works of the copyrighted Makiko Kimura Works.
+38. Each Defendant, without the permission or consent of Plaintiff, has sold and continues to sell online pirated derivative works of the copyrighted Makiko Kimura Work.
 Each Defendant has violated Plaintiff's exclusive rights of reproduction and distribution.
-Each Defendant's actions constitute infringement of Plaintiff's exclusive rights protected under the Copyright Act (17 U.S.C. §101 et seq.). - 39.
-The foregoing acts of infringement constitute a collective enterprise of shared, overlapping facts and have been willful, intentional, and in disregard of and with indifference to the rights of the Plaintiff. - 40.
-As a result of each Defendant's infringement of Plaintiff's exclusive rights under copyright, Plaintiff is entitled to relief pursuant to 17 U.S.C. §504 and to Plaintiff's attorneys' fees and costs pursuant to 17 U.S.C. §505. - 41.
-The conduct of each Defendant is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured in money.
+Each Defendant's actions constitute infringement of Plaintiff's exclusive rights protected under the Copyright Act (17 U.S.C. §101 et seq.).

+39. The foregoing acts of infringement constitute a collective enterprise of shared, overlapping facts and have been willful, intentional, and in disregard of and with indifference to the rights of the Plaintiff.

+40. As a result of each Defendant's infringement of Plaintiff's exclusive rights under copyright, Plaintiff is entitled to relief pursuant to 17 U.S.C. §504 and to Plaintiff's attorneys' fees and costs pursuant to 17 U.S.C. §505.

+41. The conduct of each Defendant is causing and, unless enjoined and restrained by this Court, will continue to cause Plaintiff great and irreparable injury that cannot fully be compensated or measured in money.
 Plaintiff has no adequate remedy at law.
-Pursuant to 17 U.S.C. §§502 and 503, Plaintiff is entitled to injunctive relief prohibiting each Defendant from further infringing Plaintiff's copyrights and ordering that each Defendant destroy all unauthorized copies.
+Pursuant to 17 U.S.C. §§502 and 503, Plaintiff is entitled to injunctive relief prohibiting each Defendant from further infringing Plaintiff's copyright and ordering that each Defendant destroy all unauthorized copies.